RussellSanders1/J-Py-Parsers/javaAST/README.md

 ```
 mvn exec:java -Dexec.args="arguments"
 ```
-to run the program, where "arguments" is the list of directories you would like to parse
+to run the program, where arguments is the list of directories you would like to parse.
+Make sure to use proper escaping for paths to ensure they are correct (e.g. User Name/Desktop should be formatted as -Dexec.args="'User Name/Desktop'" paying special attention to the double and single quotes)

 ## Test
 Basic unit tests demonstrate parsing of a single file,